-Across the exhibition, visitors to the Expo (and the neighboring shows) were able to meet technical experts, discuss opportunities and trends, and learn more about this complex element of the automotive industry.
+Across the exhibition, visitors to the expo (and the neighboring shows) were able to meet technical experts, discuss opportunities and trends, and learn more about this complex element of the automotive industry.
 In addition, the international visitor base was greeted by an exhibitor list that included companies from across the globe.
-Global Automotive Components and Supplier Expo 2019 featured several international pavilions, collecting together exhibitors from such diverse markets as China, South Korea, Italy, Portugal, Lithuania, Bosnia & Herzegovina, Thailand, Moldova and several others.
+Global Automotive Components and Suppliers Expo 2019 featured several international pavilions, collecting together exhibitors from such diverse markets as China, South Korea, Italy, Portugal, Lithuania, Bosnia & Herzegovina, Thailand, Moldova, and several others.

-Among the busy booths were first-time exhibitors such as Wenchi & Brothers and Kinexon, as well as industry stalwarts (and regular attendees to Global Automotive Components and Supplier Expo) such as FederTechnik, TGK, Haver & Boecker, Sintex, and Batten & Allen.
+Among the busy booths were first-time exhibitors such as Wenchi & Brothers and Kinexon, as well as industry stalwarts and regular attendees to Global Automotive Components and Suppliers Expo such as FederTechnik, TGK, Haver & Boecker, Sintex, and Batten & Allen.
 Visitors to the 2019 show came looking for a wide range of different solutions and ideas, and all were impressed with the variety and depth of knowledge on display.

 The dates for your diary for next year's show are June 16, 17, 18, 2020.